eliezerkapish/Text-Classifier-Entity-Extractor-and-Summarizer-with-LangGraphi/README.md

 # Text-Classifier-Entity-Extractor-and-Summarizer-with-LangGraphi
 Text Classifier, Entity Extractor, and Summarizer with LangGraphi

-"Este projeto foi baseado no repositório original Projetos Práticos de IA da Scoras Academy." https://github.com/Scoras-Academy/Projetos_Praticos_de_IA?tab=readme-ov-file#-estrutura-dos-projetos
+"This project was based on the original repository Practical AI Projects by Scoras Academy." https://github.com/Scoras-Academy/Projetos_Praticos_de_IA?tab=readme-ov-file#-estrutura-dos-projetos